otaheri/GOAL/README.md

 ### GNet
-Below you can see some generated results from GNet:
+Below you can see some generated whole-body static grasps from GNet.
+The hand close-ups are from the same grasp, and for better visualization:

 |          Apple         |                 Binoculars                 |                   Toothpaste                    |
 |:--------------------------------:|:------------------------------------------:|:-----------------------------------------------:|